Skip to navigation Skip to content

 \\INTERNAL.DEPT.LOCAL\Shared\NAT\SERDELEXCEL\WORKPRODIMP\Operation Blueprint Migration\RDT Release Icons\32w\icon-face-to-face.png

-Has the young person indicated that they want to be assessed as independent, or for TAP, be exempt from providing parental income because it is unreasonable to live at home or, have they advised the agency of circumstances that may meet UTLAH criteria?
+Has the young person said it is unreasonable to live at home or have they told the agency about circumstances that may meet UTLAH criteria, and they want to be:

-This could be verbally, via a relevant online question set or within a paper claim form for YA, DSP or SpB.
+Note: this could be verbally, in an online question set or on a paper claim form for YA, DSP or SpB.

 2